 The main prize was the island of Rhodes, but the British were forestalled in their planned 'Accolade' assault when this island fell to an attack, conceived and executed with great speed, by Generalleutnant Ulrich Kleemann’s Sturmdivision 'Rhodos'.
 Nevertheless, British forces landed on several islands, most notably Kos, Léros and Sámos.
 The British hoped that their forces, together with the Italian forces located there, might then be able to take Rhodes with other British forces operating from Cyprus and Palestine.

-On 13 September 1943 a force of 38 Consolidated B-24 Liberator heavy bombers from North Africa bombed the three airfields on Rhodes, effectively grounding the German aircraft based on the island, while a Special Boat Squadron detachment under Major the Earl Jellicoe landed on Kos and was received by Colonnello Felice Leggio, the commandant, who informed Jellicoe that the Italians would surrender the island if the British landed reinforcements.
+On 13 September 1943 a force of 38 Consolidated B-24 Liberator four-engined heavy bombers operating from North Africa bombed the three airfields on Rhodes, effectively grounding the German aircraft based on the island, while a Special Boat Squadron detachment under Major the Earl Jellicoe landed on Kos and was received by Colonnello Felice Leggio, the commandant, who informed Jellicoe that the Italians would surrender the island if the British landed reinforcements.
 The SBS party occupied the port and the airfield near the village of Antimachia.
-On 14 September two Bristol Beaufighter heavy fighters and a number of Supermarine Spitfire fighters of No. 7 Squadron, South African Air Force, landed on the airfield.
-On the night of the 14/15 September 120 men of the 11/Parachute were dropped by Douglas Dakota transport aircraft of No. 216 Squadron, RAF.
+On 14 September two Bristol Beaufighter twin-engined heavy fighters and a number of Supermarine Spitfire single-engined fighters of No. 7 Squadron, South African Air Force, landed on the airfield.
+On the night of the 14/15 September 120 men of the 11/Parachute Regiment were dropped by Douglas Dakota twin-engined transport aircraft of the RAF’s No. 216 Squadron.
 The paratroopers were welcomed by the Italian garrison.

 Meanwhile the Germans were planning and building up their strength for 'Polarbär' to retake the island.